Spektral Hexplorer

 Concept

-> Synaesthesia is a perceptual phenomenon in which stimulation of one sensory or cognitive pathway leads to involuntary experiences in a second sensory or cognitive pathway, as in a "crossing of the senses".
+> Synaesthesia is an involuntary perceptual phenomenon in which stimulation of one sensory or cognitive pathway leads to involuntary experiences in another sensory pathway, as in a "crossing of the senses".
 E.g.: the ability to hear colour or see sound.
-Many colour theories historically explore the relation between the vibrations in sound, light and colour.
+Digital synesthesia uses audio-visual resources to emulate this perceptual phenomenon in an extrinsic way.

-The installations offers an invitation to explore the sound and chromatic spectra through the interaction with a custom development controller: the Hexa-Khrom.
-It consists of a hexagonal keyboard in which the correspondence between colour and sound is developed according to shapes and forms.
-The arrangement of notes and colours in the controller encourages an intuitive playing, as harmonic sounding keys are grouped together.
+Immersive installation that invites users to explore the “synaesthetic” correspondences between the sound and chromatic spectra through interaction with a custom-developed controller: the Hexachrom, a three-octave, hexagonal-shaped keyboard, in which the correspondence between colour and sound is developed based on shapes and forms.
+The arrangement of notes and colours on the controller encourages an intuitive playing, as harmonic sonorities are grouped in different areas of the instrument.
 Thus, to execute a pentatonic scale (five notes), the keys of five neighbouring colours are selected; to play a diatonic scale (seven notes) the keys of seven adjacent colours will be chosen.

 Historical light organs include Mary Hallock Greenewalt's Sarabet, where the correspondence between light and colour depended on the interpreter, or Thomas Wilfred's Lumia, which presented silent light compositions in motion.